EARDRUM REPAIR SURGERY

 First, the surgeon will use a laser to cautiously remove any excess tissue or scar tissue that has built up in your middle ear.
 Then, a small piece of your own tissue will be taken from a vein or muscle sheath and grafted onto your eardrum to cover the hole.
 The surgeon will either go through your ear canal to repair the eardrum, or make a small incision at the back of your ear and access your eardrum that way.
 This procedure normally takes two to three hours.

-An ossiculoplasty is carried out if the three tiny bones of your middle ear, referred to as the ossicles, have been damaged by ear infections or trauma.
+An ossiculoplasty is perormed if the three tiny bones of your middle ear, known as the ossicles, have been damaged by ear infections or trauma.
 This surgical procedure is also carried out under general anesthesia.
 The bones can be substituted either by using bones from a donor or by using prosthetic devices.

 Complications from eardrum repairs